Gerard-Alonso/Determining-the-activity-of-zeolite-encapsulated-single-atom-catalysts-for-CO2-conversion/README.md

-# Direct-CO2-dissociation-in-zeolite-encapsulated-single-atom-catalysts
+# Zeolite-encapsulated single-atom catalysts for efficient CO2 conversion
-This repository contains the geometries of Reactants, Products and TSs in the 29 TM1@S-1 structures studied in the work "Determining the activity of zeolite encapsulated single atom catalysts for CO2 conversion".
+This repository contains the geometries of Reactants, Products and TSs in the 29 TM1@S-1 structures studied in the work "Zeolite-encapsulated single-atom catalysts for CO2 conversion".
 Those reactions are:

    - CO2     --> CO + O
    - H2      --> H  + H